senlin/so-related-posts/readme.txt

 == Description ==

-The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](http://wordpress.org/plugins/meta-box/) and puts you in control on what really is related content.
+The SO Related Posts plugin is an Extension for the [Meta Box plugin](http://wordpress.org/plugins/meta-box/) and puts you in control on what really is related content.

 With the plugin installed you will find a Related Posts box underneath the Post Editor.
 Here you will see a checkbox which you can use to turn showing the Related Posts on or off as well as a neat dropdown menu that shows up to 999 of your published Posts.

 On the frontend the Related Posts are shown in their own class with an unordered list, right after `the_content()`.
 The class will use the styling of your theme and you can style it further to your own liking.

-Since v1.1.0 (2014.01.20) I added a method to install the Meta Box plugin (where this extension depends on), instantly from within your website.
+Since v1.1.0 I integrated the [TGM Plugin Activation Class](https://github.com/TGMPA/TGM-Plugin-Activation/) to install the Meta Box plugin (where this extension depends on) instantly from within your website.

-Since v1.3.0 (2014.02.12) I have added a Settings Page where you can change the default title "Related Posts" into something of your liking.
+Since v1.3.0 I have added a Settings Page where you can change the default title "Related Posts" into something of your liking.

-Since v1.3.2 (2014.03.23) I have added a checkbox with which you can turn the Related Posts on or off per Post
+Since v1.3.2 I have added a checkbox with which you can turn the Related Posts on or off per Post

-Since v1.3.4 (2014.04.04) there is a premium version available with more built in options, such as custom styling from within the plugin and the possibility to add thumbnails.
-More information via [SO PLUS](https://senlinonline.com/plus/plugin/so-related-posts-plus/).
+Since v2.0 I have integrated the options that previously were only available in the PLUS version.
+The latter has been retired.
+The functionality we added are custom styling and the possibility to add the featured image to the related posts output.

 = Background =

-For a while already I have been breeding on how to make a Related Posts plugin that doesn't query the database n times looking for related posts by tags, categories or what not.
+The idea for this plugin came to me as I was thinking about an alternative method to make a Related Posts plugin that doesn't query the database n times looking for related posts by tags, categories or what not.
 Most of the existing Related Posts plugin have an incredible (negative) impact on your site speed, so the benefits don't outweigh the costs.

-Instead I was thinking that it would be much more flexible too if the user can choose his/her own Related Posts from a simple Posts drop down menu.
+I thought that it would be much more flexible if the user can choose his/her own Related Posts from a simple Posts drop down menu.

 Among heaps of other very useful fields, the [Meta Box plugin](http://wordpress.org/plugins/meta-box/) comes  with both a Post field and a Repeater field.
 I have combined these two and made it so that you can now show as many Related Posts as you want underneath the current Post.

-The SO Related Posts metabox uses the [Select2](http://ivaynberg.github.io/select2/) script which results in really beautiful and functional drop down menus.
-Credits for this functionality must all go to Rilwis as this is already baked in the Meta Box plugin.

 On the Settings Page you can change the title that shows on the front end above the list of Related Posts.
+You can also choose whether or not to include a small thumb of the Featured Image.
+This thumb is dynamically resized using the [Aqua Resizer](https://github.com/sy4mil/Aqua-Resizer/)-script.
+Last but not least you can style the output of the SO Related Posts right from the settings page and I have included some samples to get you started!
+Have a look at the [Screenshots page](https://wordpress.org/plugins/so-related-posts/screenshots/) to see the Settings.

 I have decided to only support this plugin through [Github](https://github.com/senlin/so-related-posts/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.